Immunisation - Frequently Asked Questions

 What if a child was vaccinated overseas?

-Overseas immunisation records cannot be accepted by schools or early childhood education services to demonstrate compliance with the requirements.
+Overseas immunisation records cannot be accepted by schools or early childhood education services.

-Can a student be enrolled without vaccination records?
+Can a child be enrolled without vaccination records?

 What immunisations are required to be considered fully vaccinated?

-A child is considered fully vaccinated if they are following the National Immunisation Program (NIP) Schedule.
+A child is considered fully vaccinated if they are following the National Immunisation Program (NIP) Schedule for their age.
 The NIP schedule for all Australians can be found on the Australian Government’s Department of Health website.

 Do students in OSHC services need to be vaccinated?

-What immunisation requirements apply to Prep or Kindergarten minus 1 classes?
+What immunisation requirements apply to Prep or Kindergarten Minus One classes in schools?

-The immunisation requirements for Primary Schools apply to children in school-based Prep or Kindergarten minus 1 classes.
+The immunisation requirements for schools apply to children in school-based Prep or Kindergarten Minus One classes.

 Are K-12 schools required to seek an Immunisation History Statement for students moving from the school’s primary years to secondary years?

-No – These students are not considered to be new enrolments.
+No. These students are not considered new enrolments.

 Do the requirements apply to students over the age of 18 in schools?